Bodice: Origin

-Classification
+Evolution of the term

 The same word is used to refer to several related concepts, some of which also have other names.

 In one usage, bodice refers to a separate upper garment that has removable sleeves or no sleeves, often low-cut, worn in Europe from the 16th century to the 18th century, either over a corset or in lieu of one.
 To achieve a fashionable shape and support the bust, the bodice was frequently stiffened with bents (a type of reed) or whalebone.
 The bodice was separate from the corset of the time because the bodice was intended to be worn over the other garments, and the others were undergarments.

 In another usage, particularly in Victorian and early 20th century fashion, a bodice (in earlier sources, body) instead indicates the upper part of a dress that was constructed in two parts (i.e., with separate skirt and bodice, such as a ballet tutu), but of matching or coordinating fabric with the intention of wearing the two parts as a unit.
 In dressmaking, the term waist (sometimes called dress waist to distinguish it from a shirtwaist) was also used.
 During wear, the parts might be connected by hooks and eyes.
 This construction was standard for fashionable garments from the 18th century until the late 19th century, and had the advantages of allowing a voluminous skirt to be paired with a close-fitting bodice, and of allowing two or more bodices to be worn with the same skirt at different times.
 For example, a woman might wear the skirt with a matching high-necked bodice during the day, and later the same skirt with a different, fashionably low-necked bodice in the evening.
 One-piece construction became more common after 1900 due to the trend for looser, more simply-constructed clothing with narrower skirts.

 Bodice continues in use to refer to the upper portion (not including the sleeves) of a one- or two-piece dress.
 The bodice of a dress was called the corsage in the 19th century.